LukeFarren/-Unit-9-Software-Development-Life-cycles/SoftwareDevelopmentLifecycles.md

  ***Risk Management within the Spiral Model***

 ***The Spiral model*** is one of the more in depth software development models, this leads to risk being mitigated.
-A risk is a problem that hasnít occurred yet, the spiral model deals with this issue by having successive iterations.
+A risk is a problem that hasn‚Äôt occurred yet, the spiral model deals with this issue by having successive iterations.
 The project starts with the first phase by determining objectives and requirements, in the second phase the risks and solutions are identified and a prototype is made, as the project progresses more and more risks and solutions are identified until the software is finally implemented.
 This means that the Spiral model is low risk with risks being identified and solved throughout the project so when the project reaches the final testing phase there is not a myriad of problems as they have already been solved with no unnecessary delay to implementation.

 ***Why is a particular life cycle model selected?***